Bueckers has career-high 40 to lead one-woman March Madness rout for UConn, 82-59 over Oklahoma

 Reyna Scott’s 3 sent the Sooners into the break with a four-point lead.

-Bueckers — who led UConn to last year's Final Four, where it lost to eventual champion South Carolina — came out after the break and made clear her collegiate career would continue, scoring eight points early in the third quarter to put the Huskies ahead.
+Bueckers — who led UConn to last year's Final Four, where it lost to Caitlin Clark and Iowa — came out after the break and made clear her collegiate career would continue, scoring eight points early in the third quarter to put the Huskies ahead.

 Her fast-break layup stretched the lead to 48-40 and the Huskies controlled the game from there, leading by 59-46 heading into the final quarter.

-Note: This story has been corrected.
-A previous version reported incorrectly that UConn lost to South Carolina, not Iowa, in the 2024 Final Four.